sbslee/fuc/docs/cli.rst

      - Read1: Path to forward FASTA file.
      - Read2: Path to reverse FASTA file.

-   Usage examples:
-     $ fuc ngs-fq2bam manifest.csv ref.fa output_dir "-q queue_name -pe pe_name 10" "-q queue_name" "-Xmx15g -Xms15g" 1.vcf 2.vcf 3.vcf --thread 10
-     $ fuc ngs-fq2bam manifest.csv ref.fa output_dir "-l h='node_A|node_B' -pe pe_name 10" "-l h='node_A|node_B'" "-Xmx15g -Xms15g" 1.vcf 2.vcf 3.vcf --thread 10

    Positional arguments:
      manifest         Sample manifest CSV file.
      fasta            Reference FASTA file.
      output           Output directory.
      qsub1            SGE resoruce to request with qsub for read alignment and sorting.
-Since both tasks support multithreading, it is recommended to speicfy a parallel environment (PE) to speed up the process (also see '--thread'). qsub2            SGE resoruce to request with qsub for the rest of the tasks, which do not support multithreading. java             Java resoruce to request for GATK. vcf              One or more reference VCF files containing known variant sites (e.g. 1000 Genomes Project).
+Since both tasks support multithreading, it is recommended to speicfy a parallel environment (PE) to speed up the process (also see --thread). qsub2            SGE resoruce to request with qsub for the rest of the tasks, which do not support multithreading.
+     java             Java resoruce to request for GATK. vcf              One or more reference VCF files containing known variant sites (e.g. 1000 Genomes Project).

    Optional arguments:
      -h, --help       Show this help message and exit.